Rebecca Hull-Meichle, PhD

 - Director, Diabetes and the Islet Research Program, UW Medicine Diabetes Institute

-- Research Associate Professor of Medicine, Division of Metabolism, Endocrinology and Nutrition and VA Puget Sound Health Care System
+- Research Professor of Medicine, Division of Metabolism, Endocrinology and Nutrition and VA Puget Sound Health Care System

 - Director, Cellular and Molecular Imaging Core, UW DRC

 Dr. Rebecca Hull received her PhD in Biochemistry from the University of Nottingham in 1999, after which she came to the University of Washington to undertake her postdoctoral training with Dr. Steven Kahn, an internationally-renowned expert in the field of type 2 diabetes pathogenesis.
 Throughout her time in Seattle she has also worked closely with Dr. Thomas Wight.

 Dr. Hull was appointed to the faculty in 2004 and is now a Research Associate Professor in the Department of Medicine and a Research Biologist at VA Puget Sound Health Care System.
 She directs the Islet Biology/Insulin Sensitivity Program of the UWMDI, and also serves as director of the Cellular and Molecular Imaging Core and the Diabetes and Metabolism Enrichment Program of the NIDDK-funded University of Washington Diabetes Research Center.

 Since her appointment to the faculty, Dr. Hull has maintained a research program that has been continuously funded by NIH, along with other sources (including VA, Cystic Fibrosis Foundation and multiple Investigator-Initiated Awards from industry).
 Mentoring is a major focus of Dr. Hull’s career; she has trained several postdoctoral fellows along with numerous medical and undergraduate students.